symbol/symbol-docs/source/concepts/cryptography.rst

 3. add the network identifier byte in front of (2).
 4. concatenate (3) and the checksum of (3).

-From the explanation above, you can create an address without interacting with the blockchain.
+As you can see, you can create an address without interacting with the blockchain.
 The blockchain only tracks addresses involved in at least one transaction.

 .. |edwards| raw:: html